Australian cricket team in England and North America in 1878: MCC v Australians

+Midwinter dispute

 20 – 22 June.
 Middlesex versus Australians at Lord's and Surrey versus Gloucestershire at The Oval.
 Shortly before play was due to begin at Lord's, WG Grace and others of the Gloucestershire camp turned up and effectively "nabbed" Billy Midwinter, taking him to the Oval to play for Gloucestershire.
 Midwinter had played for them in 1877 and Grace argued that he was bound to continue if required.
 Since Gloucestershire had arrived at the Oval with only ten players, Midwinter most definitely was required.

 A dispute ensued and all sorts of agreements and contractual arrangements were argued over.
 It seems that WG was at first rude and insulting, then tried to brazen it out before offering a guarded apology and eventually getting around to his favourite topic: money.
 Midwinter apparently did quite well out of it all despite being anything but an innocent party.
 The Aussies got some satisfaction when they beat Middlesex by 98 runs without Midwinter while Gloucestershire, with Midwinter, lost by 16 runs to Surrey.
 But the real revenge came later.

+Gloucestershire v Australians

 5 – 6 Sept.
 Gloucestershire versus Australians (Clifton College).
 Australians won by 10 wkts.
 This was the champion county's only home defeat of the season.
 All three Graces were playing but not Midwinter.
 Aussie revenge was complete thanks to a 12-90 match haul by the Demon, though he did not get WG's wicket.

+Players v Australians

 11 – 12 Sept.
 Players versus Australians at Prince's Ground ended the Australian tour and was also the last time Prince's Ground (in Chelsea) was used as a first-class venue, Middlesex having moved to Lord's in 1877.